 As an organist, Russell has performed recitals across the United States, as well as in Europe, Central America, and Africa.
 He was awarded the First Place prize in the 2004 American Guild of Organists Regional Young Organists Competition and was twice accepted to participate in the London Summer Organ Course.
 Russell was also a featured performer at the 2004 American Guild of Organists Convention in Los Angeles, the 2010 Organ Historical Society Convention in Pittsburgh, the 2013 Conference of the National Association of Pastoral Musicians in Washington, DC, and the 2014 American Guild of Organists Convention in Boston, MA (as a finalist in the Schoenstein Organ Competition).
 Russell has been featured on American Public Media’s Pipedreams radio program, and was among a select few number of organists chosen to play a dedicatory recital on the Rubenstein organ at the Kennedy Center for the Performing Arts during its inaugural year.

 An active member of the American Guild of Organists, Russell successfully achieved the Guild’s Associate, Colleague, and Service Playing certificates, and has served as Past-Dean and sub-Dean of the District of Columbia Chapter as well as a member of the Guild’s National Board for Membership Development.
 Among his many community outreach efforts, Russell is in his fourth year as Artistic Director of "Music @ the Monastery," a thriving musical event series held at the Franciscan Monastery in Washington, D.C., and director of the Capital Organ Studio, a regional based initiative offering private music lessons to students of all ages and abilities.
-Russell is currently the Director of Music at St. Jane Frances de Chantal Parish in Bethesda, Maryland following posts as Associate Director of Music at the Basilica of the National Shrine of the Immaculate Conception, University Organist at Georgetown University, and University Chapel Organist at Yale University.
+Russell is currently the Director of Music and Organist at Georgetown University.
+His past professional experience include serving as Director of Music and Liturgy at St. Jane Frances de Chantal Parish in Bethesda, Maryland, Associate Director of Music at the Basilica of the National Shrine of the Immaculate Conception, University Chapel Organist at Yale University, and Associate Music Director at Saint Paul Cathedral in Pittsburgh.